ddrcha/easyfield/README.md

 | template |  | String.
 Use a custom template file (ex : "text2" will use "resources\views\vendor\easyfield\text2.blade.php") |

 ### Simple examples ###

+Nota : For a best rendering insert all your fields into <div class="form-row"> / </div> tags (if you use Bootstrap 4).

 #### Text ####